-In this series, called The Marie de Medici Cycle, Rubens represented the life of the Queen in allegorical fashion, including references to ancient literature.
+In this series, called The Marie de Medici Cycle, Rubens represented the life of the Queen in an allegorical fashion, including references to ancient literature.
 For instance, The Disembarkation at Marseilles shows the Queen arriving in France after having been married to Henry IV.
-In the composition we see the classical representation of Fame playing a trumpet, as well as an image of Poseidon accompanied by three Nereids and a Triton.
-Similarly, in The Apotheosis of Henry IV and the Proclamation of the Regency of Marie de Medici we see the recently deceased King being elevated to heaven by the God Jupiter.
+In the composition, we see the classical representation of Fame playing the trumpet, as well as an image of Poseidon accompanied by three Nereids and a Triton.
+Similarly, in The Apotheosis of Henry IV and the Proclamation of the Regency of Marie de Medici, we see the recently deceased King being elevated to heaven by the God Jupiter.
 In both paintings, France appears personified as a figure wearing a helmet and a blue mantle with the fleur-de-lis.

 As the versatile genius that he was, Rubens contributed significantly to the artistic beauty of Catholic churches.
 Some of his most important religious works, such as The Elevation of the Cross and The Descent from the Cross, are found in the Cathedral of Our Lady in Antwerp.
 Those paintings were made after a long trip to Italy and reflect the stylistic influence of Venetian painting.
-Rubens was also responsible for the conception of a Theatrum Sacrum -an integration of architecture, sculpture and painting- for the church of the Jesuit order in Antwerp.
+Rubens was also responsible for the conception of a Theatrum Sacrum -an integration of architecture, sculpture, and painting- for the church of the Jesuit order in Antwerp.

 In a recent book, Hans Ost affirms that Rubens was familiar with theater during his stay in Mantua, where he also met composer Claudio Monteverdi.
-In that context, the author argues that the painting The Council of Gods, currently found in Prague Castle, may have been done to decorate an aulaeum alla antica, a type of theater curtain which moves from top to bottom rather than to the sides.
+In that context, the author argues that the painting The Council of Gods, currently found in Prague Castle, may have been done to decorate an aulaeum alla antica, a type of theater curtain that moves from top to bottom rather than to the sides.

 The largest collection of Rubens’ paintings is at the Museo del Prado, in Madrid.
 There are found, for example, The Three Graces; the Equestrian Portrait of the Duke of Lerma, painted during Ruben’s first visit to Spain; and The Infanta Isabel Clara Eugenia, a portrait of the ruler of the Spanish Low Countries in which only the figure was painted by Rubens.
 The landscape in the background was painted by Jan Brueghel the Elder, another Flemish artist who worked at the court.